Are You Disinfecting Your Way To Bad Health?

 These pathogens, when present in low levels, as they are in home cleaning products as well as household disinfectants, have the highest potential to make some of these bacteria grow in strength and build their resistance to antibiotics.
 A growing resistance to medication that would otherwise deal with these bacteria, leads to the inevitable creation of superbugs.
 The fact is, chemical disinfectants, ostensibly meant to help clean up, inadvertently set off the cycle of disruption in the healthy, natural balance of bacteria – some of which are good for you – within your home or office, on your body as well as within your body, creating an environment ripe for bacteria to multiply, flourish and grow from strength to strength.

-New research and evidence is increasingly pointing to raising children in homes that have an environment sufficiently peppered with healthy, essential microbes.
+New research and evidence is increasingly pointing to raising children in homes that have an environment sufficiently peppered with healthy, essential microbes and using other natural remedies to resolve their issues, like CBD.
 This will go a long way in ensuring that their bodies are equipped with bacteria that are beneficial to gut health, they can resist allergies and build immunity against superbugs.
 Essentially, an environment that is too clean may actually prove detrimental to the health of your children and families.
 A disruption in the natural balance of microbial systems in the gut, as caused by exposure to chemicals in household cleaners has already been linked to childhood obesity.
 A theory known as the Hygiene Hypothesis lends explanations as to why we have seen such a global spike in never-seen-before allergies and immune-system related disorders.
 The last few decades have seen these conditions to have doubled, tripled and in some cases quadrupled too.
 That’s not all, with traces of harsh chemicals like triclosan and triclocarban found in human blood, mucus, and even breast milk, research is continuously proving that hyper-disinfected environments are more harmful to health than likely to promote good health.

 There is growing evidence to show this link between antimicrobial resistance and the uninformed use of biocidal chemical cleaners.
 More and more it seems like the battle against entire strains of growing antibiotic‐resistant bacteria morphing in to superbugs begins with an attempt to safe cleaning done right.